yxshee/toxic-terminator/README.md

 ## Dataset Description

 The dataset used in this project is the **Toxic Comment Classification Dataset** from Kaggle.
-It contains thousands of Wikipedia comments which have been labeled by human raters for toxic behavior.
+It contains thousands of Wikipedia comments that have been labeled by human raters for toxic behavior.
 The types of toxicity are:

 - **Toxic**
 - **Severe Toxic**